WellseeC/rcos-status-updates/fall_2018/week_05.md

 ## Last Week's Accomplishments

 Finish the lastest issue, which is to seperate a class.
 But still stuck in Vertex Shader.
+And aissgned by a new Ninja issue.

 ## This Week's Plan